The Carillon

 I do not accept the vote as legitimate and intend to fight it in court, – Maria De Leeuw, student, faculty of education.

-She said that she is somewhat hopeful that if URSU did any wrongdoing, they may still face justice and that a lawyer assured her that anything they disposed of could result in criminal charges.
+She said that she is somewhat hopeful that if URSU did any wrongdoing, they may still face justice.
 She mentioned having faith in the students who have “organized the legal challenge to this vote and want to see the forensic audit take place.”

 Jared Byers is another student who was unable to join the SGM.
 “The vote made the mountain students have to climb to reclaim their union much larger,” said Byers.
 Byers shares De Leeuw’s sentiment in not accepting the result of the SGM.